Follow along: IG @birectifier

 This paper is a reprinting from the Report on the Experimental Work published by the Jamaica Sugar Experiment Station run by S.F.
 Ashby and H.H.
 Cousins.
 One thing that we see immediately is a shift of attention from bacteria as defining Jamaica rum to also including yeast.
 Pretty much no other industrial scale beverage but rum uses a fission yeast.
 They are special.
 They are also the ideal partner for bacteria because, as Ashby shows us, they have remarkable tolerance for fatty acids that halt a budding yeast in its tracks.
 There is, however, lots of potential for the “unremarkable”.
 At one time, regarding his experimental ferments, Ashby remarks: “The rum could hardly be called by that name, and it showed the same character for all ten yeasts; in no case was any characteristic flavour produced.”
 These yeasts can produce very clean ferments and thus light rums.
 Not all examples are suited for heavy rum.

 Pombe yeasts may be remarkable because of what you can built on top of them.
 But, they are also special in their own right.
 The most well selected examples may be able to produce the most valuable components within rum oil which are rose ketones, derived from carotene in the cane.
 They also produce significantly less fusel oil than budding yeasts.
-This fact can dramatically change the way a spirit is distilled (much lower) further justifying pot distillation over column.
+This fact can dramatically change the way a spirit is distilled (much lower ABV and/or deeper into the tails) further justifying pot distillation over column.

 One of the big mysteries left in heavy rum production is whether (and if so, how exactly?) fission yeasts perform a large percentage of the aroma creation we project on to bacteria.
 Not many people ask: whats with all the vinegar at Hampden?
 If vinegar is a flaw and liability in all other fermentations, how is it a feature of heavy rum production?
 Pombe yeasts, under very specific conditions that we currently do not understand well, may be able to convert the short chain acetic acid of vinegar into higher value longer chain fatty acids (certain bacteria can do this as well).
 Arroyo did not go this route and nothing in his work touches upon it.